ppy/osu-wiki/wiki/Rules/Visual_Content_Considerations/en.md

 If a given image does not pass a vote, that decision is **final** and may not be overridden or raised for discussion again, unless the image is altered to attempt to resolve the problems with it.

-The game's administration (the osu!team) reserves the right to unilaterally declare a piece of content either valid or invalid at their discretion, regardless of any previous voting held on the matter.
+The [osu!team](/wiki/People/The_Team) reserves the right to unilaterally declare a piece of content either valid or invalid at their discretion, regardless of any previous voting held on the matter.